The Boy Inside: Manga

 The film is adapted into a Japanese manga of the same name, created by Yamada Naito, who writes in both Japan and France.
-The manga was first published in 1992 in Weekly Young Sunday (Shogakukan) and reissued in 1997 and was announced to be released in the form of movie in September 2012.
+The manga was first published in 1992 in Weekly Young Sunday (Shogakukan) and reissued in 1997 and was announced to be released in the form of a movie in September 2012.

 Theme

-“After being hurt and getting lost, we become adults.”, wrote on the film's promotional poster.
+"After being hurt and getting lost, we become adults", is written on the film's promotional poster.
 The film talks about various difficulties each teenager faces when they are about to turn to an adult.
 It focuses on the emotional struggles of teenage life.

 It is believed that each teenager has a period of time which they experience the feeling of confusion and reluctance to be a grown up.
 They refuse to become an adult because they know being an adult is different.
 Like those young friends of Morio in the film, they refused to make friends with Mikihiko, since he's an adult.
 They regard adults as devils and are not willing to let Morio go with Mikihiko when they are having party.

-This is a struggle occurs inside every person's heart.
-They do not understand an adult's way of life which is always fully scheduled with work and social life, but not genuine fun and innocent games.
-They try their best to fight with the changes when they grow up.
-But it is hard because sometimes life would leave you no choice but to follow the mainstream.
-Even though you are not willing to, one day you will find yourself engaged in the adult's life, like Morio in the film.
-Though he only possess the mind of a 6-year-old, he eventually took off his “crown”, his party hat, indicating giving up of his childhood.
+The movie intends to reflect a universal struggle that occurs with coming of age.
+It is believed that children do not understand an adult's way of life which is almost always scheduled with work and social life, not with play and innocent games.
+These children try their best to fight with the changes as they grow up, but sometimes life leaves you no choice but to follow the mainstream.
+Even though they are not willing to, one day they will find themselves engaged in the adult's life, like Morio in the film.
+Though he only possesses the mind of a 6-year-old, he eventually takes off his "crown", his party hat, indicating that he has given up on his childhood and is ready to progress into the adult world.

-Also, it is awkward for Mikihiko to try his best to make contact with Morio after he woke up.
-This implies that the grown-ups are often eager to search for the innocence once they had but the fact is they always fail to do so as they have lost in the huge wheel of adults’affairs.
+Also, Mikihiko awkwardly tries his best to make contact with Morio after he wakes up.
+This implies that the grown-ups are often eager to search for the innocence once they had but the fact is they always fail to do so as they have lost in the huge wheel of adults' affairs.